jbinkley60/MezzmoTrailerChecker/README.md

 - Read current You Tube movie trailer information from the Mezzmo database
 - Track movies which have local trailers, which don't and last checked time
-- Download high quality trailers from You Tube for local hosting
+- Download high quality trailers from You Tube for local playback
-- Fast You Tube download speeds
+- Fast You Tube download speeds with daily limit setting
 - Detect You Tube trailers which cannot be downloaded and marks them "Bad"
 - Automatically normalize and trim the You Tube trailers names
 - User selectable feature of 480P, 720P or 1080P quality trailers (if available, otherwise best quality available)
+- Option to set the maximum duration of trailers
 - Automatically move trailers to designated location (i.e. NAS, local disk etc.)
 - Option for automatically <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Managing-Your-Library#metadata-locking">locking the Mezzmo metadata</a> to avoid overriding trailer information
 - Option for how many movies to check in each batch run of the Mezzmo Trailer Checker (1-20)
 - Option to limit how many trailers per movie (1-20)
 - Option to order trailers by size
 - Option for supporting prefer <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Movie-Trailers#prefer-local-trailers">local trailer capability</a> to allow You Tube trailers for Mezzmo web interface
+- Option to prefer official trailers
 - Option for only local trailers
+- Check feature to update trailer size, resolution and duration after manual trailer changes
 - Full detailed logfile
+- Full Trailer checker statistics
 <br/>

 ## Installation and usage:

 -  Download the Mezzmo Trailer Checker release zipfile
 -  Unzip file into an empty folder on your system
--  Ensure you have Python installed on Windows or Linux.
-Preferably version 3.x
+-  Ensure you have Python installed on Windows.
+Minimum version 3.x
 -  Edit the config.text file with the location of your Mezzmo database and trailer folder.
 -  Open a command window and run trailer_checker.py<br/>